 However, the French, Swedish, and German central banks, among others,, have upgraded their gold reserves to meet the London Good Delivery standard and make their gold reserves wholly liquid.
 In other words, their gold can now be sold effortlessly should the banks decide to do so, for instance, to make payments in times of changes in the financial system.

 As De Nederlandsche Bank puts it: “If the system collapses, the gold stock can serve as a basis to build it up again.”
 That effectively means that should a new financial system be needed, it could be built around gold as a standard.

 Should you invest in gold?

 Across the world, gold is associated with economic prosperity, enduring value, and the ability to protect wealth.
 Central banks, while having the ability to print as much paper money as they want, rely on gold for security and stability and are now encouraging private investors to enjoy these long-term benefits of gold as well.

-As a result of the push for investors to buy gold and the growing interest in the precious metal, demand will rise.
-And as we remember from Economics 101, rising gold demand leads to higher gold prices, especially since gold supply is truly finite.
+As a result of the push for investors to buy gold and the growing interest in precious metals, demand will rise.
+And as we remember from Economics 101, rising gold demand leads to higher gold prices, especially since the gold supply is truly finite.

 In fact, gold is predicted to set a new record this year—Bank of America’s forecast says the metal could climb as high as $3,000.
 If the bank’s forecast is correct, investing in gold today could grow your investment by over 50% by the end of 2021.
 That, combined with the protection gold offers, should be a strong reason to consider gold as an investment.